 … Affinion, Experian Consumer Direct, and LifeLock [have] been caught and punished for alleged deceptive marketing practices, such as not adequately disclosing automatic sign-up after “free” trials and promising to prevent ID theft, even though the services don’t actually do that.

 So fraud alerts are one way to slow crooks down.
 An even more effective method is a security freeze.
-A freeze means nobody — including you — can open new credit until your account is “thawed,” a process that can take a few days.
+A freeze means nobody — including you — can open new credit under your name until your account is “thawed,” a process that can take a few days.

 Unlike fraud alerts, depending on where you live, these aren’t always free or even available, and some states also allow fees to temporarily lift the freeze.
 Read more about credit freezes at this page of the CFPB website and learn about the rules in your state at this page of the Consumers Union website.